 - Whether an applicant for a mortgage or rental assistance has exercised any of their rights under the Consumer Credit Protection Act of 1968 or similar state laws

-To deal with issues of discrimination in housing, the regulator is the Department of Housing and Urban Development (HUD).
+The Department of Housing and Urban Development (HUD) regulates issues of discrimination in housing.
 The department has an Office of Fair Housing and Equal Opportunity (FHEO).
 There are also state and local agencies where consumers can file complaints and seek relief.

-As a homebuyer, no one can discriminate for or against you on the basis of any of the above protected attributes.
-This means you have the ability to buy or rent a home anywhere they’re available.
+As a home buyer, no one can discriminate – legally, at least – for or against you based on any of the above protected attributes.
+This means you can buy or rent a home anywhere they’re available.

 From a lending perspective, you can only be judged based on objective characteristics of your finances to determine whether you qualify.
 These could include your credit score and history as well as the amount of income and assets you have available for qualification.
 Lenders aren’t supposed to judge you based on whether the income comes from public assistance.

-Additionally, there may be some special was that apply based on your individual situation as well.
+Additionally, there may be some special laws that apply based on your individual situation.
 We’ll get into a few of these later on.